Sacred Heart Academy (Cincinnati, Ohio): Architecture

 Built primarily of stone, the Academy features ashlar walls with a rough appearance.
 Most parts of the building are two or three stories tall, although the intended English castle appearance is responsible for the presence of a four-story tower.
 Visitors enter through a portico dominated by pointed arches: both the main entrance and the sidelights employ the design, as does a window placed under the main part of the tower.
 Such windows, emblematic of the Gothic Revival style, were also used for later construction; they form a crucial component of an attached chapel built during the school's occupation of the building.
 Inside, hand-carven wood panelling is exceptionally extensive: the Swiss woodworkers whom Neff hired for the purpose required two full years of work to complete the carvings.

 Historic site

 In 1973, the academy was listed on the National Register of Historic Places, qualifying because of its historically significant architecture.
 Seven years later, it was included in a multiple property submission of fifty-five Hannaford-designed buildings in Hamilton County; its previous National Register status, along with that of sixteen others in the submission, was a significant component of the rationale for granting National Register status to the remaining thirty-eight buildings.

+The original landscaping was by Adolph Strauch.